-By targetting the traumatic event and the way it is stored, successful reprocessing with EMDR changes a disturbing memory into one that is no emotionally distressing and is now perceived to have taken its appropriate place in the historical past.
+By targetting the traumatic event and the way it is stored in memory, successful reprocessing with EMDR changes a disturbing memory into one that is no longer emotionally distressing and is now perceived to have taken its appropriate place in the historical past.
 You are remembering rather than re-experiencing.

-As I continue to use and study EMDR, I am very excited about the possibilities that it offers.
+As I continue to deepen my experience as an EMDR practitioner, I feel very excited about the possibilities that it offers.